Sreejith Vijay

-Sreejith Vijay is an Indian actor who works predominantly in Malayalam films.
-Currently he is more active on Malayalam television shows.
+Sreejith Vijay is an Indian actor who works predominantly in Malayalam films and television soap operas.

 Personal life

 Sreejith was born on 28 March 1986 in Thripunithura to Vijayan and Rema.
-He completed B. Tech in Computer Science & Engineering and got into modeling.
+He completed B.Tech. in Computer Science & Engineering and got into modeling.
 After completing assignments with high-profile clients like Bhima Jewels, Reliance Communications etc., he got his first break into movies when veteran director Fazil offered him a role in the movie Living Together.
 He has a younger brother, Saurav.
 He was working as a Radio Jockey in a Radio Station in UAE during the period October 2014 to February 2016.
 He married Archana on May 12, 2018.

 Film career

 He made his debut in 2011 through the Malayalam film Living Together.
 He shot to fame doing the lead role in Rathinirvedam, a remake of old Malayalam superhit Rathinirvedam.
+He went on to act over 10 films and later shifted his focus to television.